Term Expires: 2022

 Board of Education

-The seven elected trustees of the Bloomfield Hills School Board are dedicated to the success of our students and are guided by the district's long-standing Mission Statement and the more recent 10 Guiding Principles.
+The seven elected trustees of the Bloomfield Hills School Board are dedicated to the success of our students and are guided by the district's long-standing Mission Statement and the more recent Portrait of a Learner.
 Each year the board works in conjunction with the superintendent to create Annual Goals.
 School board trustees are elected in even year November elections by the residents of our school district.

 Board members work collaboratively to accomplish the Annual Goals, to hire and evaluate the superintendent, to monitor and create the policies that govern our students and district and to oversee the financial operations of the district.
 In fact, the board trustees are not involved in the day to day operations of the district.